devank4000/comick/README.md

 - [Dependencies](#Dependencies)

 ## Bugs
 This script is tested only on my personal computer which runs Linux.
-This script should work on MacOS.

 ## Installation
 ```sh